AWCXV/GIFNet/README.md

 ```

 ## 3 Usage

+### The pre-trained model is avaiable in the folder "model"

 To quickly test our GIFNet on the seen and unsee image fusion tasks, please run the following prompt:

 ```